Trail Run Project Logo

 Continue climbing through the increasingly rocky landscape to Trail Camp at 6.3 miles.
 Trail Camp is popular with Whitney climbers doing overnight trips.

 Make the short jaunt to the junction with the John Muir Trail.
-From there it's a relatively level - but high-elevation - 2 mile run to the summit along granite slabs.
-"Windows" through the granite spires on your right provide dramatic views toward Owens Valley.
+From there it's a relatively level but high-elevation 2 miles to the summit along granite slabs.
+The "windows" between granite spires on your right provide dramatic views toward Owens Valley.

 Contacts